Azure/AzureML-Containers/README.md

 <a name="push"></a>
 #### Push Docker image
-You can use images from [docker hub](https://docs.docker.com/engine/reference/commandline/push/) and [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli) in Azure ML.
+You can use images from [Docker Hub](https://hub.docker.com/) and [Azure Container Registry](https://hub.docker.com/) in Azure ML.
 Push your image to the repository of your choice.

 If needed by one of the training jobs you submitted in Azure ML, an Azure Container Registry is created on your behalf and attached to your [Azure ML workspace](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-azure-machine-learning-architecture#workspace).
 You can get this information using `workspace.get_details()`.
 If it was created, you can also get credentials of this ACR from Azure portal and reuse the same ACR to push your images.

 <a name="submit"></a>
 #### Submit a training job
-Use `image_registry_details` and `custom_docker_image` parameters in Azure ML Estimators to use your own Docker file.
+Use `image_registry_details` and `custom_docker_image` parameters in Azure ML Estimators to use your own Dockerfile.
 If your image is in a public repository, [here](https://github.com/Azure/MachineLearningNotebooks/blob/master/how-to-use-azureml/training-with-deep-learning/distributed-cntk-with-custom-docker/distributed-cntk-with-custom-docker.ipynb) is an example on how to use the image for training.
 If your image is in a private repository use `image_registry_details` parameter to specify the credentials for your repository.

 ## Projects using Azure Machine Learning